-- Use the Folder pop-up to choose the destination for your import.
-Recently used destinations will be in the list, or you can choose a different folder. - To put your imported images into a new folder- one that you name-inside the primary import location, enter the name of the new subfolder in the Put in Subfolder field.
-Photo RAW will create that folder and import the images to that location. - Turning on the Secondary Folder option will copy the imported images to another folder connected to your computer (using the parameters in the Put in Subfolder and Generate Subfolders settings, if used).
+- Use the Folder pop-up to choose the destination folder for your import.
+A list of recently used destinations will be in the list, or you can choose a different folder. - To put your imported images into a new folder one that you name-inside the primary import location, enter the name of the new subfolder in the Put in Subfolder field.
+Photo RAW will create that folder and copy the imported images to that location.

+- Turning on the Secondary Folder option will copy the imported images to another folder connected to your computer (using the parameters in the Put in Subfolder and Generate Subfolders settings, if used).
 It is intended for people who wish to back up their photos onto another drive or location.
 Use the pop-up menu to determine the backup location; any previously used folders will be listed in the menu. - Use the Generate Subfolders option if you would like to use image metadata or import count information to create customized subfolders during import.
-This option uses the same token-based function used in the Rename pane; see "Renaming Files and Folders in Browse" on page 45 for specifics on using these tokens.
-For example, you could have imported photos automatically organized by two levels of folders, one by year, and inside each year, folders for each month.
-When images are imported, Photo RAW will place each image in the appropriate location based on the settings in this field, creating the folder if it doesn't exist.
+This option uses the same token-based function used in the Rename pane; see "Renaming Files and Folders in Browse" on page 33 for specifics on using these tokens.
+For example, you could have imported photos automatically organized by two levels of folders, one by the year, and inside each year, folders for each month.
+When images are imported, Photo RAW will place each image in the appropriate location based on the settings in this field.
+If the folder doesn't exist, Photo RAW will create it.